 You can serve it hot straight from the stove.
 But I also like to let it cool down fully, then add extra vinegar to it and serve it cold as a bell pepper salad.

-You can turn it into a main dish if you add a couple of fried or scrambled eggs.
+Or turn it into a main course by adding a couple of eggs – shakshuka style.
 Or let a couple of chunks of fresh fish poach in it.
 Fresh tuna, salt cod or swordfish are perfect for that.

 Fish Piperrada